vonKristoff/electron/readme.md

 * The `--ignore` flag in the `electron-packager` build script has been ommitted.
 Currently a lot of development _junk_ is being unneccessarily included; albeit, harmless.
 * Build / Development Enviroments enhancements.

+#### BTW

+`electron-packager` at this release does some annoying permission stuff to packaged folders, whereby one cannot delete them on OSX.
+Remedy this with:

+    chmod 7 dirname
+    sudo rm -R dirname